 - Check all your radiators for any leaks, as any leak in the system can depressurize your boiler and cause it to stop heating.

 - Make sure the thermostat is set to the correct time.
-Or if you have a smart thermostat, check it’s still properly connected to the boiler.
+Or, if you have a smart thermostat, check it’s still correctly connected to the boiler.

 - Thaw a frozen condensate pipe with some warm water.

-If none of these DIY fixes work though, it’s time to call in an expert.
+If none of these DIY fixes works, though, it’s time to call in an expert.

 Four warning signs